foambubble/rfcs/docs/0000-materialized-links.md

 This is a link to [[note-b]].

 ## Foam:Links

 - [Note B](note-b)

 ## Foam:Backlinks

 - [Note B](note-b)
 - [Note C](note-c)
 ```

-Note the following:

--

 ## Motivation

 ### Backlinks

 You can already view backlinks inside the Markdown Notes backlinks explorer.
-Ma
+Materializing backlinks adds the following benefits:

 - Including the backlink information for benefit of other tools that do not have access to the Foam graph.
 - Used to generate reference lists